 The coupling matrix $J$ is defined through a set of $P$ \emph{patterns} $\{\bxi_{\nu} \}_{\nu=1}^P$ via the Hebbian rule

 In the standard statistical physics setting \cite{amit1987statistical}, $\xi_{\nu i}$ are independently and uniformly distributed binary spins.
-We consider instead, structured patterns given by a linear projection and a latent vector composed with a non-linearity:
+In this work, instead, we consider structured patterns given by a linear projection and a latent vector composed with a non-linearity:

-Here $\sigma(\cdot)$ is a generic non-linear function, $f_{ki}$ is called the matrix of \emph{factors} and $c_{\nu k}$ is the matrix of \emph{coefficients}.
+where $\sigma(\cdot)$ is a generic non-linear function, $f_{ki}$ is called the matrix of \emph{features} and $c_{\nu k}$ is the matrix of \emph{coefficients}; we call this the \emph{Random-Features Hopfield Model} (RFHM).
 A sparse and linear version of this structure is analyzed in Ref. \cite{mezard2017mean}.
-The specific case we consider through the paper is the one of i.i.d. binary factors $f_{ki}=\pm1$, i.i.d standard Gaussian coefficients, and $\sigma$ equal to the $\sign$ function.
+The specific case we consider through the paper is the one of i.i.d. uniform binary features $f_{ki}=\pm1$, i.i.d standard Gaussian coefficients $c_{\nu k}$, and $\sigma$ equal to the $\sign$ function.

 By tuning $D$ we can switch between weakly and strongly correlated examples.
 In fact, in the $\alpha_D\to\infty$ we expect to recover the SHM as the examples become uncorrelated.

 In this work, the numerical results and most of the analytical ones are obtained in the limit $T\to0$.
 In this limit, the update rule of each spin at time $t$ reads

 If a spin configuration $\tilde s_i$ satisfies the relation $\tilde s_i = \sign ( \sum_{j=1}^N J_{ij} \tilde s_i )$, then we say that $\tilde s_i$ is a fixed point of the dynamics.
 If the dynamics converges to $\tilde s_i$ even when a fraction of spins has been flipped, then $\tilde s_i$ is an attractor.
 The original task of the Hopfield model is to store $P$ examples as attractors.
 This can also be seen as a denoising operation, since the model is capable of retrieving the stored patterns starting from noisy versions of them.
 In \cite{amit1987statistical} the authors computed the maximum number i.i.d. patterns that can be retrieved, allowing for a small fraction of errors, in the scaling regime where $P=\alpha N$ as $N$ grows to infinity with $\alpha$ fixed.
 They obtain a critical value $\alpha_c\simeq 0.138$ such that the model is able to retrieve all patterns if $\alpha <\alpha_c$, while above $\alpha_c$ the model shows a first-order phase transition referred as \emph{catastrophic forgetting} and no storage is possible: the fixed point of the dynamics are completely uncorrelated with the patterns.